asift91/Manual_Migration/option2.md

 	  - Give the instance details such as name and region and fill the other mandatory details such as servername,login name and password.
 	  ![image](ss/database.png)

-	  - Alternatively, database can be created using AZ CLI commands
+	  - Alternatively, database can be created using Azure CLI commands

 		```